jakemcc/jakemccrary.com/source/_posts/2020-10-03-go-create-silly-small-programs.markdown

 The small size also allows you experiment with new techniques and tools without committing to a large and ongoing commitment.

 I wrote both Photo Fit and Default Equipment in TypeScript.
-Before the beginning of summer, I didn't know TypeScript and had little exposure to nodejs.
+Before the beginning of summer, I didn't know TypeScript and had little exposure to Node.js.
-Now I have some experience with both and gained that while making small improvements to my life.
+Now I have some experience with both and gained that while making small improvements to my life and potentially the lives of others.

 If you haven't developed software to solve a small problem recently, I'd recommend doing it.
 Don't hesitate to remove a problem that feels silly.
-Removing those problems can still make your life slightly better.
+Removing those problems can still make your life slightly better and gives you an opportunity to learn.
 It feels good to remove an annoyance from your life.
 If you can, make that software available to others so their lives are improved as well.
 Take advantage of the power of easy distribution to improve the world and not just your tiny slice of it.